top of page

 Ground Squirrel

-Ground squirrels were initially identified as a nuisance rodent in Wyoming by the 1886 Territorial Legislature.
-In 1973 the Wyoming legislature identified the ground squirrel as a designated pest under the current weed and pest law.
-The designation allows the county Weed and Pest Control Districts to work with local landowners to develop management programs that may include cost-share agreements.
+Ground squirrels were first officially identified as a nuisance rodent by the 1886 Wyoming Territorial Legislature.
+Later, in 1973, the Wyoming Legislature designated ground squirrels as a state pest under the current weed and pest law.
+This designation allows county Weed and Pest Control Districts, coordinated through the Wyoming Weed and Pest Council, to work with local landowners and land managers to develop management programs, which may include integrated pest management strategies and cost-share agreements to help reduce ground squirrel populations and limit damage to rangelands and agricultural lands.

 bottom of page